 Imperialism Redux and Weaponization of Maps

 Imperial revanchism permeates Kremlin propaganda as it tries to disguise Russia’s desire to re-colonize Ukraine.
 Dmitry Medvedev, Deputy Chairman of the Security Council and former President of Russia, displayed maps to question Ukraine’s legitimacy as a state.
-Medvedev invoked visions of Russia’s imperial past, sharing in a July 27 before-and-after in which Ukraine had been shrunken to just the area around Kyiv with the caption: “In President Zelenskyy’s drugged-out brain the picture of his nation’s bright future may look like this, but Western analysts think that in reality it will be this.”
+Medvedev invoked visions of Russia’s imperial past, sharing in a July 27 Telegram post before-and-after maps of the region in which Ukraine had been shrunken to just the area around Kyiv with the caption: “In President Zelenskyy’s drugged-out brain the picture of his nation’s bright future may look like this, but Western analysts think that in reality it will be this.”

 Russian Historical and Cultural Propaganda Wants to Erase Ukrainian Cultural Identity